 At the bottom of the hill, there’s a baptismal pond and a replica of the tomb Jesus was laid in after the crucifixion.
 Around the back of the Ten Commandments is the All Nations Cross, worldwide flags displayed in the shape of the cross.

-Fields Of The Wood is set in the beautiful mountains of Murphy and is definitely worth checking out when the weather is nice (this isn’t one of the things to do in Murphy, NC when it rains because it’s all outdoors).
+Fields Of The Wood is set in the beautiful mountains of Murphy and is definitely worth checking out when the weather is nice (this isn’t something to do when it rains because, besides the gift shop, it’s all outdoors).

-Check out our full Fields Of The Wood review.
+Check out our full Fields Of The Wood review for more details about the park.

 Go antique shopping